zhengdaoli/AGC-net/README.md

 To prepare the data, please make sure you have the METR-LA dataset placed inside the `./data/` directory in a sub-directory named `METR-LA-12`.
-If you don't have the dataset, you can download it from the [official repository](#) (Note: replace with the appropriate link).
+If you don't have the dataset, you can download it from the [DCRNN](https://github.com/liyaguang/DCRNN) (Note: replace with the appropriate link).
 The `feature_len` parameter denotes the feature length of the dataset.
 Here, we use a `feature_len` of 3.

 ## Training